-- b.
+b.
 Adult Hourly Rate Schedule.
 The employee must have been paid on the Hourly Rate Schedule for 156 hours during the previous school year.
+Effective July 1, 2002, the employee must have been paid on the hourly rate schedule for 734 hours and completed the required professional development training, during the previous school year.

+- (1) Step Advancement for Teachers working less than 18 hours per week: Those teachers assigned less than 18 hours per week may complete the requirements in one school year or use the two (2) consecutive school year option.
+Under the two-school year option, the candidate for advancement in Year One must declare in Year One which two (2) consecutive school years are being used by April 15.
+(The candidate may not carry over hours from Year One if advancement is not accomplished in the declared two (2) consecutive school years.)
+The candidate must accrue 734 hours including hours paid as an adult education substitute and complete 30 hours of staff development, in two years. - (2) Staff Development Plan Completion Requirement for Step Advancement: Effective July 1, 2002, the employee must have been paid on the adult hourly rate schedule for 734 hours including hours paid as an adult education substitute.
+In addition, staff development documentation must be completed and submitted to the Adult Personnel Unit by June 16.
+Refer to the Staff Development Plan dated May 9, 2002.

-Effective July 1, 2002, the employee must have been paid on the hourly rate schedule for 775 hours and completed the required professional development training, during the previous school year. - c.
-Paid time while on leave to serve full-time in another class paid on the same or higher schedule or an hourly rate shall also count as paid time in the class from which on leave. - d.
-Time on exchange, position, member of legislative body, military, organization and paid leaves shall count as paid time in the class from which on leave provided the employee furnishes the Controlling Division verification of time spent on such leaves. - e.
-An exception shall be made to the above requirements and step advancement shall be granted to an employee who received salary for at least 90% of the number of hours required for such advancement when the failure to receive salary for the required number of hours was as the result of an illness or injury which arose out of and in the course of employment with the District and which qualifies under the worker's compensation laws of the State. - 17.0 Schedule Placement or Advancement on the Preparation Salary (T and L) Tables (Schedule 20 through 27): In order to qualify for a schedule placement (except as provided in Section 8.0 of this Article) or advancement on the Preparation Salary (T and L) Tables, the employee must possess the requisite total number of points according to the following schedule:
+c.
+Paid time while on leave to serve full-time in another class paid on the same or higher schedule or an hourly rate shall also count as paid time in the class from which on leave.

+d.
+Time on exchange, position, member of legislative body, military, organization and paid leaves shall count as paid time in the class from which on leave provided the employee furnishes the Controlling Division verification of time spent on such leaves.

+e.
+An exception shall be made to the above requirements and step advancement shall be granted to an employee who received salary for at least 90% of the number of hours required for such advancement when the failure to receive salary for the required number of hours was as the result of an illness or injury which arose out of and in the course of employment with the District and which qualifies under the worker's compensation laws of the State.

+17.0 Schedule Placement or Advancement on the Preparation Salary (T and L) Tables (Schedule 20 through 27): In order to qualify for a schedule placement (except as provided in Section 8.0 of this Article) or advancement on the Preparation Salary (T and L) Tables, the employee must possess the requisite total number of points according to the following schedule:

-Points in Excess Points in Excess
+Points in Excess of Minimum Points in Excess of Minimum

-of Minimum of Minimum

 Schedule Requirements Schedule Requirements

 21 14 25 70

 22 28 26 84

 23 42 27 98

 24 56